A Universe with a generalized ghost dark energy and Van der Waals fluid interacting with a fluid: Introduction

 where $a(t)$ is a scale factor, $\gamma$ is an interaction coefficient.
-The origin of such fluid can be supposed to be an interaction or different types of interactions between an original fluid and other fluids in Universe, which are coded in $\gamma$.
-Generally the origin of this fluid can be anything, but here we will not make assumption and will consider the Universe in the presence of this fluid.
-We will consider an interaction between last two fluids and we will suppose the presence of a Ghost Dark energy \cite{Ghost1}, \cite{Ghost2} with energy density given as
+The origin of such fluid can be supposed to be an interaction or different types of interactions between some original fluid and other fluids or resources in Universe, which are coded in $\gamma$.
+Furthermore, as a different model we could consider more general fluid with the following form